eceoztecik/hexa-logo-generator/AI_PROMPT_LOG.md

 Verification: Will validate schema design by implementing Firestore rules and testing CRUD operations.
 Will ensure real-time listeners work correctly by testing status transitions in development.

 ---

+### 3 — Firebase and Firestore Setup

+Date/Phase: Implementation
+Tool: Claude (Sonnet 4.5)

+Goal: Set up Firebase project and configure Firestore database for the application

+Context: Need to initialize Firebase in the React Native Expo app and connect to Firestore.
+Using Firebase Web SDK since Expo Managed Workflow doesn't support native modules.
+Need to configure proper imports and export db instance for use across the app.
+Must secure API keys using environment variables.

+Prompt: "Help me set up Firebase in my React Native Expo project.
+I need to:

+- Install firebase npm package
+- Create firebaseConfig.ts with proper initialization
+- Set up Firestore and export db instance
+- Use Firebase Web SDK (not native) since I'm using Expo Managed Workflow
+- Secure API keys with environment variables (not commit secrets to GitHub) What's the correct configuration structure?"

+AI Output Summary:

+- Recommended installing firebase package via npm
+- Provided firebaseConfig structure with initializeApp and getFirestore
+- Explained to use Firebase Web SDK imports (firebase/app, firebase/firestore)
+- Suggested exporting db instance for reuse across components
+- Recommended using .env file with EXPO*PUBLIC* prefix for environment variables
+- Advised adding .env to .gitignore and creating .env.example template

+My Decision: Accepted the setup approach with security considerations:

+- Installed firebase package (v10.x compatible with Expo)
+- Created firebase/firebaseConfig.ts using process.env for all config values
+- Exported db instance for easy imports throughout the app
+- Created .env file with actual Firebase credentials (excluded from git)
+- Created .env.example as template for other developers
+- Updated .gitignore to ensure .env never gets committed
+- Used Web SDK as recommended for Expo compatibility

+Verification: Verified Firebase initialization by checking package.json for firebase dependency.
+Confirmed .env is in .gitignore by checking git status (should not appear).
+Will test Firestore connection when implementing job creation in Input screen.
+Reviewed Firebase and Expo documentation on environment variables.